On the parton picture of Froissart asymptotic behavior: 4. Collision of two F-disk

-The tail of the multiplicity distribution, as discussed above, comes from the rare long range fluctuations (the creation of energetic partons with $x_{\bot} > \bar{R}(Y)$ ) when several ( n ) mean \Fd 's are created.
+The tail of the multiplicity distribution, as discussed above, comes from rare long range fluctuations (the creation of energetic partons with $x_{\bot} > \bar{R}(Y)$ ) when several ( n ) mean \Fd 's are created.
 The probability of these fluctuations is $\sim \exp{(-n \bar{R}(Y)/r_0)}$.
 Such fluctuations correspond to the components of the wave function of a fast particle containing $ \simeq n * <N>$ partons, and this leads to the KNO type form (\ref{mdkno}) of the multiplicity distribution.

-\underline{\bf \emph{ Diffraction generation}} Processes of the diffraction generation (~DG~) take place on the borders of the \Fd , when two colliding \Fd 's only touch each other.
+\underline{\bf \emph{ Diffraction generation}} Processes of the diffraction generation (~DG~) take place at the edges of the \Fd 's , when two colliding \Fd 's only touch each other.
 In this case, the different components of the wave functions of the colliding particles have different transparencies and this is the source of the diffraction generation of various final states.
-Because the shape fluctuations of \Fd are big $\lambda \sim r_0\sqrt{y}$, this will reflect in the full diffraction generation cross-section $\sigma_{dg}(Y) \sim \bar{R}(Y) ~\lambda(Y) \sim Y^{3/2}$.
+Since the shape fluctuations of saturated \Fd are big~ $\lambda \sim r_0\sqrt{y}$, it will reflect in the full diffraction generation cross-section $\sigma_{dg}(Y) \sim \bar{R}(Y) ~\lambda(Y) \sim Y^{3/2}$.

-Depending on the rapidity $y_i $ of colliding particles this process will look differently.~ In lab. frame of one particle $y_1 \simeq 0,~ y_2 \simeq Y$ the probability for the particle 1 to convert diffractively to an other state is $\sim r_0 \bar{R}(Y)$.
-This is because the saturated soft border length of \Fd does not almost fluctuate, and only on the border of width $\sim r_0$ the different components of the particle 1 have the different probabilities to interact with the particle 2.

-This corresponds to the diffraction of the particle 1 in small mass beams with the cross-section $\sim Y$~.
+Depending on the rapidity $y_i $ of colliding particles this process will look differently.~ In lab frame of one particle $y_1 \simeq 0,~ y_2 \simeq Y$ the probability for the particle 1 to convert diffractively to another state is $\sim r_0 \bar{R}(Y)$.
+This is because the length of saturated soft edge of \Fd almost does not fluctuate, and only at the edge of width $\sim r_0$ the different components of the particle 1 have different probabilities to interact with the particle 2. ~It corresponds to the diffraction of the particle 1 in small mass beams with the cross-section $\sim Y$~.

-At the same time, the probability for the particle 2 to diffract is $\sim \bar{R}(y_2) ~\lm(y_2)$.
-This comes from different probabilities of the interaction for the components of the particle 2 with different shapes at the given impact parameter vector.
-Here we have a diffraction to the states with large masses.
-The configuration of particles created in such a collision is probably with the inclusive spectra of a multiperipheral type.
+At the same time, in frames close to cms when $y_1 \sim y_2$ the collision of two \Fd with their edges can correspond to diffraction generation of particles (or beams) at these rapidity in the multi-regge type configurations (Fig. 4 b,c) with cross-sections $\sim \lm(Y) \bar{R}(Y) \sim Y^{3/2}$.